 All of that said, "Phineas and Ferb's Quantum Boogaloo" shows us that without Perry to oppose him, he can be much more dangerous.
-(Granted, that was a unique situation, since it's implied that the citizens of Danville asked him to rule them out of fear of their own children.)
+(Granted, that was a unique situation, since, depending on your interpretation, it's implied that the citizens of Danville asked him to rule them out of fear for their children.)

 It's pretty hard to bring oneself to hate any of the villains in the Scooby-Doo cartoons, because most of the time, their idea of an evil scheme was to put on a monster costume and chase a bunch of hippies and dogs around.
 Not to mention, nearly all the time, the motive is to "scare people away" for some reason or other, but never kill.

 There was one episode where they unmasked the villain and were all like "You're going to jail!" only for a police officer to inform them that, seeing as she was on her own property, not actually hurting or threatening anyone, and not covering up for any sort of criminal operation, she hadn't actually broken any laws and so she wasn't going to jail.